-A. The main driver in filing the requests is the continuing need to expand and replace the facilities and equipment we use every day to serve you, our customer.
-We expect capital investments of $335 million in 2014, up from $280 million in 2013.
+A. The main driver in the requests is the continuing need to expand and replace the facilities and equipment we use every day to serve you, our customer.
 These investments include upgrades and maintenance of generation facilities, transmission and distribution equipment, natural gas pipe and information technology upgrades.

 Q. When will my bill increase?

-Once a rate request is filed, the commission has up to 11 months to make a decision.
-During this time, the commission will review our costs, review relevant data and listen to public testimony.
+A. Once a rate request is filed, the Commission has up to 11 months to make a decision.
+During this time, the Commission will review our costs, review relevant data and listen to public testimony.
 With this information, they will approve rates they feel are reasonable and fair.

 Q. Who decides if and how much my bill will increase?